pbaer/neural-chess/README.md

 # neural-chess

-This is a simple chess engine that uses a neural network trained on 23 million board+move pairs extracted from over 800,000 historical games in the http://chessgames.com database.
+This is a simple chess engine that uses a neural network trained on 23 million board + move pairs extracted from over 800,000 historical games in the http://chessgames.com database.
 It has not been taught anything about how to play chess or how to evaluate board positions.
 It does not look ahead to explore the consequences of possible moves.
 It only uses an existing chess library to prevent it from making illegal moves (if it's about to attempt an illegal move, it keeps examining its next-best guess for that board position until it finds a legal move; currently, about 80% of its move attempts are legal).

 The model uses five fully-connected hidden layers with 3,000 nodes per layer.
-The input is the board position and the output is the predicted move, based on observing board + move pairs by winning players in the historical game database.
+The input is the board position and the output is the predicted move, based on observing board + move pairs by winning players in the game database.

-Against Stockfish (a popular chess engine), on its most rudimentary setting (depth=0, skill=0), the model wins about 4% of games (and draws 16% of games).
+Against Stockfish (a popular chess engine), on its most rudimentary setting (depth=0, skill=0), the model wins about 4.6% of games (and draws 16.1% of games).
 Yes, **it's really quite terrible** by modern chess engine standards.
 But it seems to hold its own against novice human players (i.e. me) and I was pleasantly surprised it is ever able to win against a real chess engine at all, considering that it has learned everything about how to play by itself.

 ## Setup